malvesealves/malvesealves/README.md

 - 🤔 Exploring new technologies and developing software solutions throughout 6 years of career.
 - 🎓 Bachelor's degree in Electrical Engineering from UFRJ and postgraduate degree in Software Engineering from PUC Rio.
-- 💼 Working as a Senior Developer/Software Engineer/Technical Lead (C# .NET Core Angular) at Unimed PR.
+- 💼 Working as a Senior Developer/Software Engineer/Technical Leader at Unimed PR.
 - 🌱 Learning more about Cloud Platforms (Azure and AWS) and Flutter.

 ## Technologies